-More generally, assume an EA that seeks a constrained subgraph of minimum total weight in a complete graph G, as is the goal in the problems listed in the introduction.
-The EA's mutation operator inserts a new edge into a feasible solution and guarantees the offspring's feasibility by applying a problem-dependent repair such as the removal of another edge in case of the MSTP.
+Assume an evolutionary algorithm that seeks a constrained subgraph of minimum total weight in a complete graph G, as in the problems listed in the introduction.
+The EA's mutation operator inserts a new edge into a feasible solution and guarantees the offspring's feasibility by applying a problemdependent repair such as the removal of another edge in case of the MSTP.
 In the experiments the next sections describe, we compare the following strategies for selecting a new edge to be inserted.